KevinKra/AWS_resources/courses/networking.md

 - Instance security groups.
 - Subnet network Access Control Lists (ACLs.)

-### Default VPC vs Custom VPC
+#### Default VPC vs Custom VPC

 - Amazon provisions an default VPC in every region.
+- Default VPC always has a default CIDR block with a 16-subnet mask - 172.31.0.0/16 .
-- Default VPC is user friendly, allowing you to immediately deploy instances.
+- Default VPC is user friendly, allowing you to immediately deploy instances for testing purposes.
+- Custom VPC allows you to tighten down security settings.
 - All subnets in default VPC have a route to the internet, no private subnets in default VPCs.
 - Each EC2 instance has a both public and private IP address.

-### VPC Peering
+#### VPC Peering

-- Allows VPCs to connect to another via direct network route using private IP addresses.
+- Allows VPCs to connect to another via direct network route using private IP addresses, _as long as they're in the same region_.
 - Instances behave as if they were on the same private network.
 - You can peer VPCs with other AWS accounts as well as the same account.
 - Peering is int a star configuration.
 1 central VPC peers w/ 4 others. **NO TRANSITIVE PEERING**.
+- Transitive Peering: One VPC cannot connect to the link of it's link.
+The link must be direct.
+- VPCs without overlapping CIDRs _cannot_ be paired.
+- If you delete the default VPC you have to called AWS to restore it.

-### Exam Tips
+#### Exam Tips

 - VPC consists of IGWs/VPGs, Route Tables, Network Access Control Lists, Subnets, and Security Groups
 - 1 Subnet = 1 AZ
 - Security Groups are Stateful
 - Network ACLs are stateless
 - No transitive peering

+---

+## Connectivity

+#### Private IP Address

+Private IP addresses are not reachable over the internet.
+Rather, they are used for communication between instances in the same network.
+When you launch a new instance, it is given a private IP address and an internal DNS host name that resolves to the private IP address of the instance.

+#### Public IP Address

+#### Elastic IP Address

 ---